NeoGranular/lanyon/_posts/2016-06-01-zhan-xian-chapter-85.md

 Seeing the executioner’s blade chopping down, he neither dodged nor did he tried to escape it, he merely raised his flying sword.
 In his thoughts, Yang Chen was just a youngster who had just reached the foundation stage, even if Elder Wu had bestowed him with a flying sword, he wouldn’t be able to use it proficiently.
 Moreover, the executioner’s blade within Yang Chen’s hands did not look like a magic weapon, so he would be able to break the blade in two with just one slash.

 Imagination was really beautiful, but it could easily confuse people.
-But the reality was that, once Yang Chen’s slash, containing thirty jin of power, chopped down, the enemy, together with his flying sword were turned into four. [^1]
+But the reality was that, once Yang Chen’s slash, containing a thousand jin of power, chopped down, the enemy, together with his flying sword were turned into four. [^1]

 At that time, the people who were rushing towards him were all startled: the sight of their own companion being cut into two parts with one slash stunned them, involuntarily stopping their movements.